angr-debugging/dAngr/Readme.md

 # dAngr - A Debugger for Angr

+dAngr offers a streamlined approach to leverage [angr's](https://angr.io) powerful symbolic execution capabilities within a user-friendly command-line interface (CLI) environment, eliminating the necessity for extensive programming knowledge usually required to use angr.
-dAngr is a command-line debugger designed to facilitate the debugging of binaries using symbolic execution.
-It leverages [angr](https://angr.io) as its symbolic execution engine, providing powerful capabilities for analyzing and debugging binaries.
+Providing powerful capabilities for analyzing and debugging binaries.

 ## Features